 Here are some easy put-in spots for checking out the underwater scenery south of town:

-The snorkeling isn't good right at the Caletita beach.
-B but there's a nice little sandy put in right next to the lighthouse.
-So if the current is going south, you can put in here, and drift the .6/10 of a mile down to the Sand Dollar put in (see below).
-If you're pooped out, you can get out right here and walk back along the sidewalk to where you started.
+The snorkeling isn’t good right at the Caletita beach.
+But there’s a nice little sandy put in right next to the lighthouse.
+So if the current is going south, you can put in here, and drift the .6/10 of a mile down to the Sunsets put in (see below).
+If you’re pooped out, you can get out right here and walk back along the sidewalk to where you started.
 Or continue on another 2/10 miles and get out at the Snorkel Center (see below.)

 The Money Bar Beach Club